You can still see the image of Audrey Munson in museums from Hartford to San Francisco.

 Finding no work, Audrey and Kittie moved to Syracuse, N.Y., where Kittie supported them by selling kitchen utensils door to door.

-By 1922 Audrey was known as the ‘once-famous artists model.’
+By 1922 Audrey at 39 had a reputation as the ‘once-famous artists model.’
 She tried to commit suicide that year by drinking bichloride of mercury.
-She was 39 years old.

 On her 40th birthday, her mother petitioned to commit her to an insane asylum.
-Audrey remained in the St. Lawrence State Hospital for the Insane in Ogdensburg for 65 years.
+Audrey remained in the St. Lawrence State Hospital for the Insane in Ogdensburg, N.Y., for 65 years.
 Decades passed when no one came to visit her.
-In 1984, when she was 93, her half-niece, Darlene Bradley, rediscovered her.
+Finally, Darlene Bradley rediscovered her 93-year-old Aunt Audrey in 1984.

 Audrey Munson died at the age of 104 on Feb.
 20, 1996.
 She was buried in an unmarked grave in New Haven Cemetery in New Haven, N.Y.
-On her 125th birthday, her family placed a simple tombstone on her grave.
+But on her 125th birthday, her family placed a simple tombstone on her grave.

 Photo: Mourning Victory By liz west from Boxborough, MA, USA - Mourning Victory, CC BY 2.0, https://commons.wikimedia.org/w/index.php?curid=46563394